 Stephanie DiVito is the senior director of media intelligence at ESPN.
 She currently oversees platform-level audience research at ESPN for linear TV, streaming, and audio.
 Additionally, her team is responsible for leading research in support of ESPN’s multichannel distribution business, with a strong focus on the evolving media landscape.
 Stephanie is also a participant on several media research committees, including the Media Rating Council’s television committee and the Video Advertising Bureau’s National Measurement and Insights committee.

-Based in Tampa, Florida, he is also site leader at Nielsen’s Global Technology and Innovation Center (Nielsen’s largest facility with almost 3,000 employees).
+Based in Tampa, Florida, Brian is a site leader at Nielsen’s Global Technology and Innovation Center.

 Executive Director and CEO, Media Rating Council, Inc.